Nyakinyua/my-gas-tech/README.md

 | Enter action   |  Refill     |     |
 | Press Deliver|     |Pop up "Your delivry will be made within 20 minutes at Adams" .|
 ## Support and contact details
-For questions and contributions towards the project, feel free to contact the contributors[wanyakinyua968@@gmail.com] via  email at
+For questions and contributions towards the project, feel free to contact the contributors  via  email at odhiambosam@gmail.com
-[odhiambosam@gmail.com]
 ## License info
 MIT License